 That’s one of the joys of doing this kind of research—I’m introduced to so many new ideas.

-And then there’s this idea of setting up a colony on the moon, but beneath the moon’s surface inside of a lava cave, which scientists have posited could be quite large on the moon.
-So-called “lava caves” were apparently made during the cooling period while the moon’s surface was forming after the impact with Earth that made it.
+And then there’s this idea of setting up a colony on the moon, beneath the moon’s surface inside of a lava cave, which scientists have posited could be quite large on the moon.
+So-called “lava caves” were apparently made during the cooling period while the moon’s surface was forming after the impact with Earth that created it.